 Food Court: The City Creek food court is located on the east side of the center.
 You can take a stroll past the historical sites on South Temple, or meander through the City Creek shopping areas.
 If you prefer to ride, take any TRAX line Southbound (traveling east at boarding) to the next stop (City Center); this will place you nearest the east entrance to the City Creek food court.

-Dining at Temple Square
+Dining near Temple Square

 LDS Church Office Building